Skip to content

 Roth IRAs are different in an important way: you already paid taxes on the contributions.
 That means distributions to your beneficiaries are generally tax-free, as long as the account has been open for at least five years.

-• Roll the Roth IRA into their own Roth IRA — Continues tax-free growth with no required distributions during their lifetime
+A surviving spouse can roll the Roth IRA into their own Roth IRA, continuing tax-free growth with no required distributions during their lifetime.
+They can also remain as beneficiary and start taking distributions, which are tax-free.

 If you are trying to maximize what you pass to the next generation, Roth conversions during your lifetime can make inherited accounts significantly more valuable to your heirs.